Scottish-Tech-Army/soundscape-backend/docs/operations.md

     All metrics are reported for both the pmtiles and extracts scripts.

+##### Limitations

-Note: HTTP response status codes (e.g. 503 "data not available yet" from the extracts worker) are not available via the Cloudflare analytics API at the account level.
+HTTP response status codes (e.g. 503 "data not available yet" from the extracts worker) are not available via the Cloudflare analytics API at the account level.
 Distinguishing 503s from 200s requires instrumenting the workers with the Workers Analytics Engine — this is deferred to a future phase.

 ### Photon logs